adamgoral/research-assistant/memory-bank/progress.md

 2. **Error Handling**: Comprehensive error handling strategy needed across all components, especially for external API failures.
 3. **Caching Strategy**: Need to define optimal caching approach for LLM calls and research results.
 4. **Testing Strategy**: Need more comprehensive approach for testing LLM-based components.
+5. **User Experience**: Need to gather feedback on the progress monitoring system to refine the user experience.

 ## Next Milestones